 Getting Ben’s Results

-As I said near the beginning I expected our results not to show anything significant so was not overly concerned when the envelope with the results in arrived.
-In fact it arrived as I was typing a blog post so I didn’t even open it for an hour or so I was that unconcerned.
+As I said near the beginning I expected our results not to show anything significant so was not overly concerned when the envelope with the results arrived.
+In fact, it arrived as I was typing a blog post so I didn’t even open it for an hour or so I was that unconcerned.

 When I did however I had a surprise.
-Ben’s results showed an intolerance rather than a borderline one like mine, it showed more than one, there was a long list that was quite daunting.
+Ben’s results showed an intolerance rather than a borderline one like mine, it showed more than one, and there was a long list that was quite daunting.

 The results letter shows everything that is tested for intolerances in three sections.
 The items with no reaction are dotted in the area coloured green.
 The items with a borderline reaction are dotted in the area coloured yellow.

 However, the items where a reaction has been shown are dotted in the area coloured red.
 So when I saw Ben’s results, pictured below you can imagine the shock I got.